 EXPECT DURING MY FIRST CLASS?

-When you arrive at Handlebar, you'll be checked in at the front desk and shown to a locker and your bike station.
+When you arrive at Handlebar, you'll be checked in at the front desk and shown to a cubbie and your bike station.
 The instructor will help you set up and get familiar with your bike.
-Though each ride is different at Handlebar, there will always be a great playlist and get your heart and body moving.
+Though each ride is different at Handlebar, there will always be a great playlist to get your body moving.
 The instructor will lead you through the class; you'll follow their moves, ride to the beat, and have a great time while building endurance!
 You are entirely in control of your bike resistance - which is why spin is perfect for new and seasoned riders!